≡ Menu

 Can Bad Grammar Influence Google Rankings? post image

-In the world of modern SEO so much time is spent keeping up with Google's newest algorithm updates - whether they be called Penguin, Panda, or after some other furry animal(!) - that some of the other important aspects of gaining high rankings for valuable keywords are overlooked.
+In the world of modern SEO, so much time is spent keeping up with Google's newest algorithm updates, whether they are called Penguin, Panda, or something else named after a furry animal(!), that some of the other important aspects of gaining high rankings for valuable keywords are overlooked.
 One of these factors, highly worthy of… Read more

 The 10 Most Controversial Essay Topics of 2013